Nyayic/fanny.hashnode.blog/clf0nbahh0042hxnv9k43apq1.md

 The 15 project ideas presented in this post are just the beginning.
 You can use them as a starting point and then add your own unique twists to create projects that truly showcase your skills and creativity.

-Remember, the key to building a successful portfolio is to focus on quality over quantity.
+The key to building a successful portfolio is to focus on quality over quantity.
 Choose projects that you are passionate about and that align with your interests and strengths.

 With dedication and hard work, you can create a portfolio that will help you stand out in a crowded field and land your dream job as a web developer.